updated June 2022

 Peer Support Groups

-Try these free mental health focused peer support groups.
-Peer support groups can be a great way to get free support from other people with a similar experience, without long waits.
-All groups listed below are facilitated by and for members of the LGBT+ community who have personal experience with the mental health system, with trauma, or with getting support themselves.
+Peer support groups can be a great way to get free support from other people with a similar experience.
+All groups listed below are facilitated by and for members of the LGBTQ+ community who have personal experience with the mental health system, with trauma, or with getting support themselves.
 Contact Compass for more support options.

 Young Adult LGBTQ+ Support Group